coinbase/coinbase-sdk-nodejs/quickstart-template/README.md

 ### Quickstart template for Platform SDK

 This is a template repository for quickly getting started with the Platform SDK.
-It provides a simple example of how to use the SDK to interact with the Platform APIs.
+It provides a simple example of how to use the SDK.

-To set up the template, install the dependencies and start
+To set up the template, run the following commands:
 ```bash
 npm install
 npm start